kadza/node-red-private-catalogue-builder/NOTES.md

 You should set your own key using the 'credentialSecret' option in your settings file.
 Node-RED will then re-encrypt your credentials file using your chosen key the next time you deploy a change.

+Node-red project
+- package-lock.json synchronization

+Homekit
+- docker host-network, linux only
+- homekit-persistence and its synchronization